On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the

+When stochastic rounding is employed, our aim is to prove that GD achieves a linear convergence rate until it reaches a neighborhood around $\bx^*$.
+To shed light on the size of this neighborhood, we introduce the quantity

+which implies that $ \theta_k<2$.
+The value of $\theta_k$ is approximately equal to $2$ when the gradient's components are large compared to $L\,u$, which is typically the case at the beginning of the process.
+Only when at least one entry of the gradient gets close to $0$, $\theta_k$ may be no longer positive.
+In this case, where some of the gradient components are near zero, rounding errors can play a positive or negative role in determining whether GD converges, stagnates, or oscillates.
+When these rounding errors are intentionally designed to align in a descent direction, such as when using $\srh$, then it may help the optimization process; see for instance \cref{fig:fu4}.

-The equality is approximately equal to $2$ when the gradient is large compared to $L\,u$, which is typically the case at the beginning of the process.
-Only when the gradient gets close to $0$ and $L>2$, $\theta_k$ may be negative.
-We now provide some results about the expected monotonicity and convergence rate of GD for the iteration steps under the mild constraint $\theta_k\ge 0$.
-We begin with the monotonicity when using $\csr$. \begin{proposition} Under \refassum{assum:universal assumption}, after $k$ iteration steps of GD in fixed-precision arithmetic with a fixed stepsize $t<\frac{1}{L}$, suppose that the condition of Case II has been satisfied throughout the $k$ iteration steps.
-If $\boldsymbol{\sigma}_{1}$ and $\boldsymbol{\sigma}_2$ in \refeq{eq:gd_fp} are obtained by $\csr$ and $\theta_k\ge 0$ then
+In the subsequent convergence analysis, we show that the condition $\theta_k> 0$ provides, in expectation, strict monotonicity and linear convergence rate.
+Note that $\theta_k> 0$ implies that $|\nabla f(\wt\bx^{(k)})_i|>\frac12 \,L\,u$.
+This observation does not contradict condition \cref{eq:condu_stagnation}.
+This is due to the fact that \cref{eq:condu_stagnation} provides an upper bound on the rounded gradient, which means that even if $|\nabla f(\wt\bx^{(k)})_i|$ is larger than $\frac12 \, L\,u$, the rounded gradient can still be small, possibly even reaching 0.
+We begin with the monotonicity when using $\csr$. \begin{proposition} Under \cref{assum:universal assumption}, after $k$ iteration steps of GD in fixed-precision arithmetic with a fixed stepsize $t\le \frac{1}{L}$, suppose that the condition of Case II \cref{eq:condu_stagnation} has been satisfied throughout the $k$ iteration steps.
+If $\bsigma_{1}$ and $\bsigma_2$ in \cref{eq:gd_fp} are obtained by $\csr$ and $\theta_k> 0$ in \cref{eq:case2_theta} then